 If you suffer a foot or ankle injury don’t wait to seek professional help.
-At Align Foot & Ankle Center, with offices in Camarillo and Santa Barbara, California, experienced podiatrists Hai-En Peng, DPM, FACFAS, Nicole Mehr, DPM, AACFAS, and the team specializes in treating foot and ankle injuries.
+At Align Foot & Ankle Center, with offices in Camarillo and Santa Barbara, California, experienced podiatrist Hai-En Peng, DPM, FACFAS and the team specializes in treating foot and ankle injuries.
 A proper evaluation can determine the severity of your injury and help you return to your favorite activities more quickly.
 Call the nearest office to receive treatment for a foot or ankle injury today, or book online.

 A foot or ankle injury occurs because of trauma or general wear-and-tear.